Rethinking Content and Style: Exploring Bias for Unsupervised Disentanglement: Experiments

 \subsection{Extension for Applications}

 In this work, we explore two applications of C-S disentanglement.
-For 3D reconstruction, single-view settings lack reliable 3D constraints~\citep{WuBCLSLN019}.
+For 3D reconstruction, single-view settings lack reliable 3D constraints~\cite{WuBCLSLN019}.
 Base on our disentangled representations, we can generate multi-view from a single view.
-On Chairs, we adopt Pix2Vox~\citep{xie2019pix2vox}, a framework for single-view, and multi-view 3D reconstruction to verify the effectiveness of our method.
+On Chairs, we adopt Pix2Vox~\cite{xie2019pix2vox}, a framework for single-view, and multi-view 3D reconstruction to verify the effectiveness of our method.
 As shown in Figure~\ref{fig:3d_chair}, the 3D objects reconstructed from multi-view generated from our method are much better than those reconstructed from a single view, and even comparable to those reconstructed from ground-truth multi-view.
-For more results, please refer to Appendix G.

 For domain translation, our method can work on the images merged from two domains without using any domain label.
 As shown in Figure~\ref{fig:edge}, based on the disentangled content (edge structure) and style (texture), we can translate edge images into shoe images and vice versa.
-Please refer to Appendix H for more about domain translation.